 What phones can you use?

 Thanks to its Verizon affiliation, Visible has an impressive list of the latest and greatest phones on the market.
-You can’t choose from all of Big Red’s devices, but the latest Galaxy S20 family is an option as well as the powerful Google Pixel 4.
-Visible offers Apple’s iPhone 11 family and the new SE too, but the real value is in budget-friendly devices.
+You can’t choose from all of Big Red’s devices, but the latest Galaxy S21 family is an option as well as the powerful Google Pixel 5.
+Visible offers Apple’s iPhone 12 family and the SE too, but the real value is in budget-friendly devices.
+To make adding a phone even easier, Visible finally supports eSIM activations.
+Right now, the feature is limited to Apple’s iPhones, but Android support should be right around the corner.

-If you’re looking to save some money, the Motorola Moto g7 Power and Moto e6 can each be had for less than $200.
+If you’re looking to save some money, the Samsung Galaxy A11 and Moto E can each be had for less than $200.
 Free is a great price too and you can get the ZTE Blade A3 Prime for nothing when you switch.
-Of course, if you have a Sprint or Verizon device already then you can bring your device along no sweat.
+Of course, if you have a Sprint or Verizon device already then you can bring your device along, no sweat.
 Visible is a CDMA carrier, which means that GSM options like AT&T and T-Mobile won’t work quite as well.

 See also: The best phone deals